raganwald/javascript-allonge-six/manuscript/markdown/Recursion/buildingblocks.md

     Array.isArray(["foo"])
       //=> true

 The usual "terminal case" will be that flattening an empty array will produce an empty array.
-The next terminal case is that if an element isn't an array, we don't flatten it, and can put it togther with the rest of our solution directly.
+The next terminal case is that if an element isn't an array, we don't flatten it, and can put it together with the rest of our solution directly.
 Whereas if an element is an array, we'll flatten it and put it together with the rest of our solution.

 So our first cut at a `flatten` function will look like this: